 With this testing, you can optimize to make your winning ads perform even better.
 A/B testing will help you identify which variable is driving performance, then iterate on that variable to see continued success.

 Conclusion: Prioritize Creative Ad Testing to Improve Ad Design Performance

-- Establish your KPIs and testing goals before testing your creative.
+- Establish your KPIs and testing goals and test often.
 This way, you’ll be able to collect relevant data to analyze for future campaigns.

 - Keep ad content short and simple to understand.
 Focus on capturing your audience’s attention and directing them to straightforward actions.

 - Understand your audience.
 The ultimate best practice for any advertising campaign.
 Know your audience and what they care about, and effective Facebook ad design will flow naturally.